 - Students can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
 To ensure students can report their concerns easily, the school has the following system in place for students to confidently report abuse: - Students can report their concerns or worries to any member of staff in school.
-In addition to this there is: - A pastoral lead dedicated to every year group o A key stage lead assigned to each key stage - One wellbeing practitioners which are available to all students - Two non-teaching DDSLs who are based in a confidential space within school . - The AHT's are visible throughout the school day to all students. - The DSL is a Senior Mental Health Lead. - Every member of the safeguarding team is highly visible and accessible to students, with duties before school, at break time, lunch time, and after school - There are displays around school in high traffic areas, and in planners which highlight to students how to report worries and concerns.
+In addition to this there is: - A pastoral lead dedicated to every year group o A key stage lead assigned to each key stage - Two wellbeing practitioners which are available to all students o Two non-teaching DDSLs who are based in a confidential space within school .
+The DHT Behaviour and Culture is visible throughout the school day to all students. - The DSL is a Senior Mental Health First Aider and Lead. - Every member of the safeguarding team is highly visible and accessible to students, with duties before school, at break time, lunch time, and after school - There are displays around school in high traffic areas which highlight to students how to report worries and concerns.